What we know about the Morocco earthquake - KESQ

 Algeria, which severed diplomatic ties with Morocco in 2021 and closed its airspace to all planes registered in Morocco, said it would reopen its airspace for humanitarian aid and medical flights going to and from the Arab nation.

-The United Nations, US President Joe Biden and French President Emmanuel Macron have also said they are ready to provide assistance.
+The United Nations and US President Joe Biden have also said they are ready to provide assistance, and the World Bank has said it has offered the country its “full support.”

-Many other world leaders, including Indian Prime Minister Narendra Modi at the G20, Ukrainian President Volodymyr Zelensky and Russian President Vladimir Putin, have sent their condolences.
+Many other world leaders, including Indian Prime Minister Narendra Modi at the G20, Chinese leader Xi Jinping, Ukrainian President Volodymyr Zelensky and Russian President Vladimir Putin, have sent their condolences.

 The-CNN-Wire